rmoralp/mac-configurations/README.md

 - CLI Tools
 - Mac Apps
 - Node & NVM
-- VSCode extensions

 ### Manually set some configurations

 Inside config folder, you can find some configurations for:
-- VSCode
 - NPM
 - Git
 - Oh my zsh

+### Remote backups
+- VSCode settings would be synced once logged in with your account

 ## Similar repository examples